meirisoda/school_fall2023/ARTS365B/Design Essay.md

 The only sense of direction that is given by following the orb of light, which constantly moves at a faster pace than the player, leaving them behind.
 ```

-The simultaneous emptiness and Where on the Earth would we be able to experience this sort of shift in perspective?
+Where on the Earth would we be able to experience this sort of shift in perspective?
 We have built our cities and land to accommodate us, and we can build our digital spaces to accommodate us. but what happens when the structures around us no longer are meant for us?

 Blahblahblah
 ## Important Notes